Mastercard: ATM operators

+Merchant costs related to fraudulent card uses

+In October 2025, merchants agreed to a $231.7 million settlement before a U.S. District Judge, as B & R Supermarket, Inc., et al v.
+Visa, Inc. et al, for costs imposed in frauds related to counterfeit, lost, or stolen cards, with Mastercard paying $79.8 million of the settlement.

 Oceania

 In 2003, the Reserve Bank of Australia required that interchange fees be dramatically reduced, from about 0.95% of the transaction to approximately 0.5%.
 One notable result has been the reduced use of reward cards and increased use of debit cards.
 Australia also prohibited the no surcharge rule, a policy established by credit card networks like Visa and Mastercard to prevent merchants from charging a credit card usage fee to the cardholder.
 A surcharge would mitigate or even exceed the merchant discount paid by a merchant, but would also make the cardholder more reluctant to use the card as the method of payment.
 Australia has also made changes to the interchange rates on debit cards and has considered abolishing interchange fees altogether.
 As of November 2006, New Zealand was considering similar actions, following a Commerce Commission lawsuit alleging price-fixing by Visa and Mastercard.
 In New Zealand, merchants pay a 1.8% fee on every credit card transaction.